-Within the accrued liabilities section of the 2015 audit there is an amount of \$856,800.
-This amount represents monies set aside specifically for the payment of severance to EMS employees under a collective agreement.
+Within the accrued liabilities section of the 2016 audit there is an amount of \$917,300.
+This amount represents monies set aside specifically for the payment of severance to Paramedic Services employees under a collective agreement.
 This severance obligation must be shown as a liability to the Board and be provided for.

-This was discussed with the Board in March 2015 and Freelandt Caldwell Reilly; the Board auditors provided a letter explaining the reason for this accrual.
 Manitoulin-Sudbury DSB retained Mondelis Actuarial Services Corporation to perform a valuation of the severance benefit.
-The Mondelis Actuarial Report states that the accrual is \$856,800 for December 31, 2015.
-This amount will remain until the next actuarial is prepared.
+In August 2015 the Actuarial Report states that the accrual is \$784,400 for December 31, 2014.